 The ongoing trend in using quantitative models for decision making prompted institutions and regulatory authorities to establish stricter rules on model risk management.
 Examples of this continuing expansion can be found in various model using areas e.g. the use of algorithms for trade execution in Securities Trading, the use of decision models in Credit Risk Analytics.
 Financial risk areas like Credit, Market or Compliance Risk entail model use cases with exposure to Model Risk.

 Disclaimer: Data, charts and commentary displayed herein are for information purposes only and do not provide any consulting advice.
-No information provided in this documentation shall give rise to any liability of Auriscon HK Ltd and Auriscon Ltd.
+No information provided in this documentation shall give rise to any liability of Auriscon Ltd and of of Auriscon HK Ltd.

 Our Aproach